sundharwinston/JavascriptGrammer/README.md

 ## DOM vs Media

 We’ve just created a safe place for initializing our application.
 But because DOM is simply a tree-like structure of all HTML elements on the page, it usually becomes available before the rest of the media such as images and various embeds.
-Even though <image src = "http://url" /> is a DOM element, the URL content specified in image’s src attribute might take more time to load.
+Even though `image src` is a DOM element, the URL content specified in image’s src attribute might take more time to load.
 To check if any non-DOM media content has finished downloading we can overload the native window.onload event as shown in the following example.